adinilfeld/generals-ar/README.md

 ## Install the app ##
-Note that the device(s) running the app must be running iOS/iPadOS 17.4 or higher.

 1. Clone this repo.
 2. Open the top-level `generals.ar.xcodeproj` file in XCode
 3. On line 219 of Game.swift, modify the IP address to use the local address of your device running the server (keeping port 8000).
 Please don't commit this change!